kevin-leptons/r2http/readme.md

 3. Bind the bucket to the worker as name `r2`.
 4. Set two secrets `USERNAME` and `PASSWORD` to the worker.
 These secrets are using for basic HTTP authentication.
+5. Set a variable `INDEX` which is list of file names.
+If request path does not, then one of these files will be served.
+For example: `index.txt:index.html`.
-5. Verify the worker endpoint by `curl https://WORKER.ACCOUNT.workers.dev`.
+6. Verify the worker endpoint by `curl https://WORKER.ACCOUNT.workers.dev`.
    `WORKER` and `ACCOUNT` must be replaced properly.

 # Development